 At Manor Clinic, we have the experience and expertise to effectively treat alcohol addiction in a way that works for you.
 We will always factor in your own circumstances and goals, so that you can benefit from tailored treatment designed within NICE guidelines.

 We carry out treatment with complete compassion, free from judgement.
 We will take everything at a pace you are comfortable with, making you feel completely reassured every step of the way.
 Our team of highly-qualified specialists take a therapeutic approach to treatment, so that we can address the root cause of your condition and work on reducing alcohol addiction symptoms.
 We aim to enhance both your wellbeing and your physical health, which is most successfully achieved with evidence-based therapy.

 We provide the ideal environment for your recovery.
 Our beautiful Hampshire-based hospital grounds have extensive gardens, comfortable en-suite bedrooms and welcoming living areas.
 This provides you with a retreat from the strains of life, where you can relax, unwind and focus on every aspect of your health and happiness.

 Seek help for alcohol addiction today

-Alcohol rehab at The Manor Clinic in Southampton, Hampshire takes place on a comprehensive residential (inpatient) basis.
+Alcohol rehab at Manor Clinic in Southampton, Hampshire takes place on a comprehensive residential (inpatient) basis.
 This usually lasts for 28 days, which is the recommended treatment time for alcohol addiction.
-Patients are encouraged to stay with us for longer than 28 days if this is deemed as being beneficial for their wellbeing and long-term recovery.
+We encourage you, as with all of our patients, to stay with us for longer than 28 days if you require more time to focus on your wellbeing and long-term recovery.